2K Love Story: Development

 Director Suseenthiran who last made Kuttram Kuttrame (2022), announced his next romance drama project titled 2K Love Story starring a newcomer, Jagaveer in the lead role on 10 July 2024.
 The film also features Meenakshi Govindarajan as the female lead making her third collaboration with Suseenthiran after Kennedy Club (2019) and Veerapandiyapuram (2022).
 The film also features Bala Saravanan, Antony Bhagyraj, Jayaprakash, Vinodhini Vaidyanathan, G.P.
 Muthu and others in supporting roles.
 The film is produced by Vignesh Subramanian under City Light Pictures and the technical crew comprises D. Imman as the music composer, V. S. Anandha Krishna as the cinematographer, Thiyagu as the editor, Suresh Pazhanivelu as the art director and Shobi Paulraj as the dance choreographer.

 Filming

-Principal photography began in 11 July 2024 after a formal puja ceremony and a launch event.
+Principal photography began on 11 July 2024 after a formal puja ceremony and a launch event.
 Filming got wrapped after a single schedule of 38 days on 24 August 2024, which was predominantly shot in Chennai and Coimbatore.